 Humans learn through guided practice with others.
 Spend time working with people who understand a system, and you’ll begin to understand it too.

 This is great if the people who have the theory of a system as still around to talk to.

 Nobody’s around any more

 Real world is often more like Naur’s “group B” case, where further development on software happened without the benefit of close contact with theory-holders.
-I’ve described this a couple of times as a software archaeologist, digging out bits of architecture and sorting through refuse pits to figure out how a past software team lived and what the heck they were thinking about.
+I’ve described this a couple of times as a being a software archaeologist, digging out bits of architecture and sorting through refuse pits to figure out how a past software team lived and what the heck they were thinking about.
 Given reality, let’s ask two practical questions in response to Naur’s article:

 - How can you rebuild the theory of a program or system if its original authors aren’t around to teach you?